 3. Question The Status Quo

 Processes are there to simplify your work, not to limit you.
-If you strongly believe that things could be done differently and more efficiently than how the rest of the consulting world does it, dare to question the rules and commit to your own approach.
+If you strongly believe that things could be done in such a way that’s different and more efficient than how the rest of the consulting world does it, dare to question the rules and commit to your own approach.
 In the end, the only thing that matters is to bring as much value to your clients as you can, in your own unique way.

 Use Software to Standardize Your Consulting Process